mengmeiye/mengmeiye.github.io/_pages/about.md

 <h6>Education: PhD, Department of Electrical and Computer Engineering, Rutgers University - New Brunswick </h6> -->

-I am a Staff Research Scientist working on Confidential Computing in the Cloud Infrastructure department at IBM Research.
-I received my Ph.D. degree from Rutgers University - New Brunswick in Electrical and Computer Engineering in 2021 (advisor: [Prof. Sheng Wei](http://eceweb1.rutgers.edu/~sw891/){:target="_blank"}).
+I am a Staff Research Scientist working on <b>Confidential Computing</b> and <b>Cloud Infrastructure</b> at IBM Research.
+I received my Ph.D. degree from Rutgers University - New Brunswick in Electrical and Computer Engineering in 2021 (advisor: Prof. Sheng Wei).

+I have published research works in top-tier conferences such as DAC, ICCAD, HOST, IEEE CLOUD, and KVM Forum.
+My works have been recognized with a `Best Paper Award` at IEEE ICCD 2016 and a `Best Paper Nomination` at IEEE HOST 2018.

 Email: m y e [ a t ] i b m . c o m